Pavel-Kravchenko/Evolution-of-mitochondrial-DNA-inheritance-patterns/README.md

 ## There are three ways of how to use it

 <ol>
-<li>Use bash script1.sh for work with unaligned sequences
+<li>Use bash script1.sh for work with unaligned sequences in Species_files with .fasta file extension

-The pipeline will make an alignment for you then analyze and visualize polymorphisms</br>
+The pipeline will make an alignment for you, then analyze and visualize polymorphisms</br>

-<li>Use bash script2.sh for work with aligned sequences
+<li>Use bash script2.sh for work with aligned sequences in Species_files with .fasta.aligned.fasta file extension

 In case of difficult alignment, you may do it once.
-Then the pipeline will only analyze and visualize polymorphisms (Alignment needed)</br>
+Then the pipeline will only analyze and visualize polymorphisms</br>

-<li>Use bash script3.sh for work with LD and r_2 files
+<li>Use bash script3.sh for work with LD and r_2 files after previous steps

-In is needed, the pipeline will only visualize polymorphisms (Previous steps required)</br>
+If it is needed, you may wish the pipeline only visualize polymorphisms </br>
 </ol>

 ## Bonus